 Solargene on Steam - User reviews, Price & Information

-Lead a space corporation in the sci-fi simulator Solargene!
-Manage personnel, design and develop colonies and orbital stations throughout the solar system!
-Extract resources, establish logistics, research new technologies, trade and complete missions
+Take Command of a Space Corporation in the Sci-Fi Simulator Solargene!
+Manage personnel, design and develop colonies and orbital stations across the solar system!
+Mine resources, establish logistics, research cutting-edge technologies, trade, and complete missions

 Solargene is a early access, colony sim and base-building game developed and published by Alexander Semenov.